 (Same as Bioengineering M226.)
 Seminar, four hours; outside study, eight hours.
 Designed for graduate students.
 Issues related to medical knowledge representation and its application in healthcare processes.
 Topics include data structures used for representing knowledge (conceptual graphs, frame-based models), different data models for representing spatio-temporal information, rule-based implementations, current statistical methods for discovery of knowledge (data mining, statistical classifiers, and hierarchical classification), and basic information retrieval.
 Review of work in constructing ontologies, with focus on problems in implementation and definition.
 Common medical ontologies, coding schemes, and standardized indices/terminologies (SNOMED, UMLS).
 Letter grading.

-This course will be offered by the Information Studies Department in Spring 2013.
+This course will be offered by the Information Studies Department.
+Quarter offered to be confirmed.